Lab 1.5 Did my drug really work? Statistical inference

 Statisticians address this by studying a related question:

 Let's do this and examine the answer.
-We will draw 2 samples from the same distribution using our function generate_random_data.
+Instead of performing a real experiment, we will simulate an experiment by drawing 2 samples from the same distribution using our function generate_random_data.
 We'll plot the data and look at the maximum difference in the cumulative histograms (in absolute value).
 (We are examining this particular quantity because some mathematicians found something interesting about it, as we'll see soon.)

 First, let's make sure your path is set up properly by checking if Matlab knows where to find dasw.stats.generate_random_data: